I'm a provider

-Chronic intermittent intravenous insulin therapy (CIIIT) also referred to as outpatient intravenous insulin therapy (OIVIT); pulsatile intravenous insulin therapy; hepatic activation; or metabolic activation, involves delivering insulin intravenously over a 6- to 7-hour period in a pulsatile fashion using a specialized pump controlled by a computerized program that adjusts the dosages based on frequent blood glucose monitoring.
-CIIIT therapy is principally designed to normalize the hepatic metabolism of glucose.
-In a 1993 article describing the development of the technique, Aoki and colleagues proposed that in patients with type 1 diabetes, lower levels of insulin in the portal vein are associated with a decreased concentration of the liver enzymes required for hepatic metabolism of glucose.
-The authors state, “We reasoned that if the liver of an IDDM [insulin-dependent diabetes mellitus; ie, type 1 diabetes] patient could be perfused with near-normal concentrations of insulin during meals, the organ could be reactivated,” and proposed that once weekly 6-hour intravenous pulsatile infusions of insulin while the patient ingests a carbohydrate meal will increase the portal vein concentrations of insulin, ultimately stimulating the synthesis of glucokinase and other insulin-dependent enzymes.
+Chronic intermittent intravenous insulin therapy (CIIIT)--also referred to as outpatient intravenous insulin therapy, pulsatile intravenous insulin therapy, hepatic activation therapy, or metabolic activation therapy--involves delivering insulin intravenously over a 3-hour period in a pulsatile fashion using a specialized pump controlled by a computerized program that adjusts the dosages based on frequent blood glucose monitoring.
+CIIIT is principally designed to normalize the hepatic metabolism of glucose.
+In a 1993 article describing the development of the technique, Aoki and colleagues proposed that, in patients with type 1 diabetes, lower levels of insulin in the portal vein are associated with a decreased concentration of the liver enzymes required for hepatic metabolism of glucose.
+The authors state, “We reasoned that if the liver of an IDDM [insulin-dependent diabetes mellitus; ie, type 1 diabetes] patient could be perfused with near-normal concentrations of insulin during meals, the organ could be reactivated,” and proposed that intermittent intravenous pulsatile infusions of insulin administered once weekly while the patient ingests a carbohydrate meal will increase the portal vein concentrations of insulin, ultimately stimulating the synthesis of glucokinase and other insulin-dependent enzymes.
 The pulses are designed to deliver a higher, more physiologic concentration of insulin to the liver than is delivered by traditional subcutaneous injections.
-This higher level of insulin is thought to more closely mimic the body’s natural levels of insulin as they are delivered to the liver.
+This higher level of insulin is thought to more closely mimic the body’s natural levels of insulin because it is delivered to the liver.
 The goal of this therapy is improved glucose control through improved hepatic activation.

-CIIIT is typically delivered once weekly as an outpatient therapy.
+CIIIT is typically delivered once weekly as outpatient therapy.